 RC607.A26 W

+Bobby Positive

+AIDS 201: Survival tips for symptomatic PWAs

+Milwaukee: BestD Clinic, 1996

+On loan from MK Czerweic

+Photographs

+On loan from MK Czerweic

+Newspaper clippings

+On loan from MK Czerweic

+Unit 317 Brochures

+On loan from MK Czerweic

-MK Czerwiec
+MK Czerweic

-Taking Turns(title), (year created)

-(medium)
+Unit 371: Oral History of an Inpatient AIDS Unit

+N.p.: n.p., 2009

+On loan from MK Czerweic

+Photograph, 1996

+On loan from MK Czerweic

+Storyboard for Taking Turns

-On loan from MK Czerwiec
+On loan from MK Czerweic

+Sketchbook for Taking Turns, 2010

-Any other loaned items from MK
+On loan from MK Czerweic

+Focus Panel:

 Taking Turns: Stories from HIV/AIDS Unit 371 arises from the realization that the history of one specific Chicago AIDS care hospital unit, and the history of AIDS in the American Midwest, was virtually non-existent.
 This graphic memoir is informed by an oral history conducted from 2008 to 2012 and seeks to explore and challenge the boundaries between patients and their care partners.
 It also interrogates the notion of ’self-care.’
-A goal in creating this text, aside from formalizing some history of Unit 371 and the AIDS crisis in Chicago, was to explore aspects of the unique care provided on this hospital unit which could be potentially be exported to the current day.
-MK Czerwiec
+A goal in creating this text, aside from formalizing some history of Unit 371 and the AIDS crisis in Chicago, was to explore aspects of the unique care provided on this hospital unit which could be potentially be exported to the current day. —MK Czerwiec

 Pandemics: COVID-19

-Creating comics can be a way of coping with difficult and traumatic situations, such as those experienced by many during the global phenomenon that affects nearly every aspect of our lives: the COVID-19 pandemic.
+Creating comics can be a way of coping with difficult and traumatic situations, such as those experienced by many during the global phenomenon that affects nearly every aspect of our lives—the COVID-19 pandemic.
 This pandemic became a creative impetus for thousands of comics that collectively help us commiserate and understand what we experience.
-Created by cartoonists reflecting upon changes in their communities or healthcare workers processing their frontline experiences, these comics capture the immediacy of the pandemic and graphically demonstrate the “outbreak narrative” from multiple perspectives.
+Created by cartoonists reflecting upon changes in their communities or by healthcare workers processing their frontline experiences, these comics capture the immediacy of the pandemic and graphically demonstrate the “outbreak narrative” from multiple perspectives.
 Drawing upon comics’ ability to depict and manipulate time and space, both affected by the pandemic, these works zoom across scales, from the microscopic to individual households to local and global communities, mapping the viral spread, chronicling the closing off of spaces, and expressing fear and concern.

 Chronicling COVID-19 in comic form has been done online, published in compilations and zines, appeared in major newspapers and magazines, and is beginning to appear in individual volumes.
 Most of the works in this exhibit were indeed published in 2020, before the Delta and Omicron variants existed.

+Focus Panel:

+Zinesters, through this popular, quick, and inexpensive means of expressing thoughts and opinions have many takes on the pandemic & its toll.

 Now the Water’s Boiling: The COVID Cookbook, 19 Pandemic Inspired Dishes